hphelion/docs.hpcloud.com/apispecs/swift/hp-object-storage-api.md

 Objects have a size limit of 5 gigabytes.
-However, objects larger than 5GB can be segmented and then concatenated together so that you can upload 5GB segments and download a single concatenated object.
+However, objects larger than 5GB can be segmented and then concatenated together so that you can upload 5GB segments and download a single concatenated object of any size.
 You can work with the segments and manifests directly with API requests.

 In addition to storing the content of an object, you may also associate metadata with an object.